Vollinger0/esm/readme_shareddata.md

 ### If the zip file does not have the required structure it will get ignored and break the game on the clients
 ### You have to recreate that file on EVERY game or scenario change, no matter if its only a change in a little file or not

 ESM will completely automate this for you to minimize those errors.
 You only have to set enable the flag `useSharedDataURLFeature` in the esm configuration.
+It will auto-detect changes in the configured scenario shared data folder and recreate the zip files as needed, it will also automatically update the shared data url in the dedicated yaml for you.

 The shared-data-tool will serve another zip file of the shared data with a changing filename, since its url needs to be changed every time the file is recreated.
 It will look like this `SharedData_20240621_235959.zip`.
 The configuration for the SharedDataURL will be **automatically** changed while the tool is running (the dedicated yaml is edited), and changed back when the tool is stopped.
 The change will look like this:

 ```yaml